rx290/PythonPortfolio/Notes/Interview_questions_prac.md

+# Interview Preparations

-# OOP
+## OOP

 1. What is encapsulation?
     The attribute of an object to hide the data and set access specifiers for it is known as encapsulation.
-        Access specifers are of three types which are as follows:
+        Access specifiers are of three types which are as follows:
             1. Public
             2. Protected
             3. Private

 2. What is polymorphism?
     The attribute to exist in multiple forms is known as polymorphism. as per object attribute it means having multiple definitions of a method.
     Types:
         1. Static (occurs at compile time i.e. method overloading)
         2. Dynamic (occurs at runtime i.e. method overriding)

-3. What is method overloadding and overriding?
+3. What is method overloading and overriding?
     Method overloading:
-        Creating metods of same name but with diffrent arguments.
+        Creating methods of same name but with different arguments.

     Method overriding
         A feature to redefine the base class methods as per the child class need but the signature meaning, argument passed and return type will remain same.